Self-harm: Epidemiology

 The onset of self-harm tends to occur around puberty, although scholarship is divided as to whether this is usually before puberty or later in adolescence.
 Meta-analyses have not supported some studies' conclusion that self-harm rates are increasing among adolescents.
 It is generally thought that self-harm rates increase over the course of adolescence, although this has not been studied thoroughly.
 The earliest reported incidents of self-harm are in children between 5 and 7 years old.
 In addition there appears to be an increased risk of self-harm in college students than among the general population.
 In a study of undergraduate students in the US, 9.8% of the students surveyed indicated that they had purposefully cut or burned themselves on at least one occasion in the past.
 When the definition of self-harm was expanded to include head-banging, scratching oneself, and hitting oneself along with cutting and burning, 32% of the sample said they had done this.
+At least one in ten Chinese college students experience self-harm; in 2019, intentional self-harm and sequelae were the third and second leading causes of death among adolescents aged 15 to 19 years and 20 to 24 years in the country.
 In Ireland, a study found that instances of hospital-treated self-harm were much higher in city and urban districts, than in rural settings.
 The CASE (Child & Adolescent Self-harm in Europe) study suggests that the life-time risk of self-injury is ~1:7 for women and ~1:25 for men.